 In 2006, he exhorted Catholics “to say ‘yes’ to Christ, who destroys the power of evil with the omnipotence of Love.
 We know that only hearts converted to Love which is God, can build a better future for all” (Immaculate Conception Anniversary).

-Now, Francis says: “I am respectful of all new spiritual proposals … Surviving the passage of time is the major test of spiritual purity” (On Heaven and Earth, p.
+“I am respectful of all new spiritual proposals … Surviving the passage of time is the major test of spiritual purity” (On Heaven and Earth, p.
 236).
-Using this logic, witchcraft would also be “spiritually pure” since it has survived the passage of time.

 Try to imagine apostle Paul praising the “ancient wisdom” of Greek paganism “to find enrichment for living” or apostle Peter on a surprise visit to the Temple of Diana in Ephesus to view their special relics.